iredmail/docs/en_US/installation/0-install.iredmail.on.rhel.md

 ## Important things you __MUST__ know after installation

-> The weakest part of a mail server is user's weak password.
-Spammers don't
+!!! warning

-> want to hack your server, they just want to send spam from your server.
+    The weakest part of a mail server is user's weak password.
+Spammers don't want to hack your server, they just want to send spam from your server.
-> Please __ALWAYS ALWAYS ALWAYS__ force users to use a strong password.
+    Please __ALWAYS ALWAYS ALWAYS__ force users to use a strong password.

 * Read file `/root/iRedMail-x.y.z/iRedMail.tips` first, it contains: